 Teacher Practice: Based upon a minimum of three classroom observations for non-tenured teachers and a minimum of two for tenured teachers using a State-approved, research-based practice instrument.
 For more details click here.

 Summative Rating: A calculation using component scores and State-defined weightings to produce the final evaluation score for a given school year.
 For more details click here.

 Teacher evaluation scores result from the combination of teacher practice ratings and student achievement measures.
-Student achievement is measured by SGOs for all teachers in addition to median SGPs (mSGPs) for qualifying teachers of 4th-8th-grade Language Arts and Math.
+Student achievement is measured by SGOs for all teachers in addition to median SGPs (mSGPs) for qualifying teachers of 4th-8th-grade Language Arts and 4th-7th-grade Math.
 Teachers receive a 1-4 score for each component that is multiplied by the state-determined weighting assigned to it.
 For more information, please see the Teacher Evaluation Overview and the Evaluation Scoring page.